 - Have proof that you'll benefit the German economy (or at least, the local community).

 - Have the correct (i.e. German) health insurance which is compulsory for all residents.
-The insurance company for freelancers that officially operates in English is Ottonova.
+Ottonova is the only German health insurance provider that officially operates in English and is 100% digital (read our Ottonova review).
 If you'd like to speak to an English-speaking consultant about your situation, click here and choose "Get a consultation" - it's free!

 - Are generally a good person that will have a positive impact on Berlin/Germany.